jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 There is only one minor change from [Part IV](#part-iv-implementing-the-rest-of-the-r-type-instructions) to get these programs to execute correctly.
 The change you need to make is to make sure that after executing one instruction, your processor moves on to the next instruction to execute it.
-For now, **do not** use the `ControlTransferUnit` unit.
+For now, **do not** use the `jumpDetection` and `jumpPcGen` unit.
-Instead, add another (simple) hardware component to your system which will enable you to execute multiple instructions.
+Instead, add another (simple) hardware component to your system which will enable you to execute the next instruction.

 These programs are starting to be able to do some "real" things.
 For instance, `power2` computes whether the input register is a power of 2.